-The provider collects, uses, and shares personal data only as far as he is legally entitled to do so, or as far as the user has declared her or his consent.
+We collect, use, and share your personal data only as far as we are legally entitled to do so, or as far as you have declared your consent.

-When a user contacts the provider, for instance by email or using a contact form, the provider stores the user’s information in order to process the request, or for being able to answer the user’s follow-up questions.
+When you contact us, for instance by email or by using a contact form, we store your information in order to process the request, or for being able to answer your follow-up questions.

-When a user posts comments in a blog or provides other kinds of contributions, the provider stores the user’s IP address.
-This serves the provider’s security in the event the user’s comments or contributions contain unlawful content (e.g., insults or illegal propaganda).
-In such cases the user can be made liable for his or her comments or contributions, and the provider has a direct interest in the user’s identity and stored data.
+When you post comments in a blog or provide other kinds of contributions, we store your IP address.
+This serves our and our service providers’ security in the event any user’s comments or contributions contain unlawful content (e.g., insults or illegal propaganda).
+In such cases the user can be made liable for his or her comments or contributions, and we or our service providers have a direct interest in the user’s identity and stored data.

-The provider sends newsletters that inform users about specific topic areas and about offers.
+We send newsletters that inform registered recipients about specific topic areas and about offers.

-Users that want to receive newsletters must provide a valid email address and additional information.
-This information enables the provider to validate that the user actually possesses the email address, and that the user agrees with receiving the newsletter.
-The provider may enquire additional information that is exclusively used to tailor newsletter contents according to the user’s preferences.
+If you want to receive newsletters, you must provide a valid email address and additional information.
+This information enables us and our service providers to validate that the user actually possesses the email address, and that the user agrees with receiving the newsletter.
+We may enquire additional information that is exclusively used to tailor newsletter contents according to the user’s preferences.
 Examples include language preferences, regional preferences for event announcements, and topic areas of special interest.
-The provider uses these data only for providing its newsletter service.
-The provider does not share this information with other parties.
+We use these data only for providing the newsletter service.
+We do not share this information with third parties except our service providers.

-When a user registers for a newsletter, the provider stores the user’s IP address and the registration date.
-This data shall enable the provider to prove when a third party makes unauthorized use of the user’s email address and registers for the newsletter without the user’s knowledge.
+When you register for a newsletter, we or our service provider stores your IP address and the registration date.
+This data shall enable us to prove when a third party makes unauthorized use of a person’s email address and registers for the newsletter without this person’s knowledge.

-The user can unsubscribe from the newsletter at any time using a link in the newsletter postings, via their profile pages, or by sending a message to the provider’s contact address above.
+You can unsubscribe from the newsletter at any time using a link in the newsletter postings, via your profile pages, or by sending a message to our contact address above.